 Housing Market Correction in British Columbia

 Today we will dive into the significant and ongoing housing market price correction occurring in cities throughout British Columbia.
-Typical discourse focuses on Metro Vancouver and the associated municipalities - we intend to provide a broader overview that touches on some of the province’s less-discussed areas.
+Typical discourse focuses on Metro Vancouver and the associated municipalities such as Langley and Maple Ridge - we intend to provide a broader overview that touches on some of the province’s less-discussed areas.
 We will dig into some of the recent data that shows changes in some of the core data related to housing prices, integrate the causes of the price changes, and analyze the impact - both today and in the months and potentially years to come.

 This piece intends to provide our readers with an understanding of where we came from, where we are at, and where we are headed.
 There are many interesting, intertwining elements here - rising interest rates and inflation, combined with the general sentiment of an impending economic downturn on a national scale, are contributing to this change.

 Let’s start with understanding the scope of this correction.
 To get an understanding for the province, we will be analyzing data provided by several of the provincial real estate boards.
 We will also consider the most recent housing market update (November 2022) provided by the British Columbia Real Estate Association (BCREA).